Destinations Italy Sardinia

 Run by three generations of Palimodde women

-Each room a hand-painted Sardinian artwork
+Each room a hand-decorated Sardinian artwork

 At the foot of the Supramonte mountains